Crete Locals logo

 The village of Agia Roumeli

-From Chania to Samaria gorge by bus or by car
+From Chania to Samaria Gorge by bus or by car

-From Chania to Samaria gorge by car: If you consider making the trip by car, the best option is to allocate two days for the journey.
+If you are considering making the trip by car, the best option is to allocate two days for the journey.
 After all, we enter the gorge in one place and leave in a completely different one.

-Option 1: You can arrive a day earlier and spend the night in the village of Omalos overlooking the White Mountains.
-Parking in front of the entrance to the national park is free.
 Return road: first, take the ferry Agia Roumeli-Sougia, then the bus Sougia-Chania, which goes through the plateau Omalos.
 Alternatively, you can take a taxi back to your car from Sougia (about 40 minutes drive).
 But you must pre-book a taxi as there are only two taxis that operate from Sougia.

 Option 2: Arrive early in the morning at the mountain village of Omalos, park your car at the national park entrance (for free), and start the hike.
-Once you got to the seaside village of Agia Roumeli, book a room at one of the Hotels (better to do it in advance) and enjoy the rest of the day by the Libyan Sea beach.
+Once you get to the seaside village of Agia Roumeli, book a room at one of the Hotels (better to do it in advance) and enjoy the rest of the day by the Libyan Sea beach.
 The next day, if you feel that you have a lot of power and your whole body is not sore from the last day, you can hike the Gorge again, but this time uphill, which will definitely be a challenge.
 Alternatively, just explore the surroundings before taking the ferry to Sougia, then the bus Sougia-Chania, which goes through the plateau Omalos, where you left your car parked.

 village of Samaria